-Grump Central Logbook: Week of 4 February 2018
+Grump Central Archive: Week of 4 February 2018

 Saturday, 10 February.
 Lunch with my friend never happened—more or less as I'd anticipated.
 Instead, I learned that another friend of mine was just diagnosed with cancer.
 Whenever I think my problems are too much to bear, I get a reality check.